ChristosSmiliotopoulos/Python_Evtx_Analyzer/README.md

 In order to re-build the source code contained in this repository there are two possible ways:

-- Load it to the IDE of your choice (PyCharm is recommended, due to its undeniable characteristics that could not be ommitted, including among the many benefits smart code completion, on-the-fly error inspection with highlighting and code refactoring).
+- Load it to the IDE of your choice (PyCharm or VSCode are recommended, due to their undeniable characteristics that could not be ommitted, including among the many benefits smart code completion, on-the-fly error inspection with highlighting and code refactoring).
 Import according to your IDE manual the referenced libraries in the main.py file, choose the relevant to your system Python version (Python 3.9.1 was the version upon which the analyzer was created) and try the analyzer to the